 The calm crystal-clear waters of the Noosa River are just ideal for getting out and exploring in a kayak.
 You can bring your own kayak, hire your own kayak from one of the various vendors along the river or join a kayak tour group.
 My favorite thing is to hire a kayak and paddle it right out to the mouth of the Noosa River.
 Here you will find many sand islands where you can hang out on your own deserted island for as long as you like.

-The Noosa National Park offers both picturesque coastline as well as a variety of walking tracks through the rainforest and along the gorgeous coastline.
+The Noosa National Park offers both picturesque coastlines as well as a variety of walking tracks through the rainforest and along the gorgeous coastline.
 Other popular activities include swimming, surfing, boogie boarding and even snorkeling around some of the secluded bays around the National Park.
 There are also several pathways around the area perfect for biking, walking and running.

 By Jason Li – Mint Habits

 If you’ve never been to South America, I can’t imagine a better city to see than Cartagena.
-The walled city in old town is one of the most colorful cities I’ve ever seen anywhere in the world.
+The walled city in the old town is one of the most colorful cities I’ve ever seen anywhere in the world.
 It’s lively day and night, and the people there are incredibly friendly.
 To top it all off, food, drinks, and partying is incredibly affordable even though Cartagena has become pretty touristy in recent years.
 I recommend at least 3 days here to really explore it.
-Just outside of the walled city is the area of Bocagrande – which is pretty much like Cartagena’s version of Miami with it’s high rise buildings.
-You can stay here for the affordable luxury lifestyle with the south American charm, or stay in old town inside the walled city for a more authentic feel.
+Just outside of the walled city is the area of Bocagrande – which is pretty much like Cartagena’s version of Miami with its high rise buildings.
+You can stay here for the affordable luxury lifestyle with the South American charm, or stay in old town inside the walled city for a more authentic feel.
 Either way, everything in this city is compact and it’s easy to get around.
 You may have heard Colombia is unsafe – but that’s old news.
 A ton of tourists visit this city every day and I never once felt unsafe here!
 You’ll love it.

 By Matilda – The Travel Sisters

 Tokyo is my favorite place to visit for so many reasons including the food, the culture, the people and its efficiency.
-Not only is Tokyo a large cosmopolitan city with many attractions but it is mix of modern and traditional.
+Not only is Tokyo a large cosmopolitan city with many attractions but it is a mix of modern and traditional.
 From the celebrated cherry blossoms in the spring to the delicious sushi to watching a kabuki performance or catching a sumo wrestling match, there is no shortage of unique things to do.
 Walk across Shibuya Crossing (the world’s most famous intersection) and make an early morning visit to the Tsukiji Fish Market to watch the tuna auction and have fresh sushi for breakfast.
 Make sure to also visit one of Tokyo’s many cute and quirky cafes – there are maid cafes, a robot cafe and various animal cafes to choose from.
 No matter how many times you visit you will never run out of things to do in Tokyo.